 This IMES/ACES lecture series invites six scholars to reflect on how the intersections between ethnicity-, race,- post/colonial- and migration scholarship inform both their own work and the larger field of migration studies.
 The series offers a platform for students, scholars and practitioners to critically engage with the historical divides and bridges between race and migration scholarship.
 Through the discussions the series aim to create avenues for tackling the issue of race in studies of transnational mobility and to provide a space to reflect on how academia institutionally can bridge the historical divides.

-For each session the organisers will collect a list of recommended readings for further research on the topic.
+For each session the organisers will collect a list of recommended reading for further research on the topic.